 TRENTON, N.J.
 (AP) — Motorists are seeing slightly higher prices at the pumps in New Jersey.

-AAA Mid-Atlantic says the average price of a gallon of regular gasoline in New Jersey on Friday was $3.49, up 3 cents from last week.
-But that’s also much lower than the price from a year ago, when motorists were paying $3.69.
+AAA Mid-Atlantic says the average price of a gallon of regular gasoline in the state on Friday was $3.27, up 2 cents from last week.
+But that’s still lower than the price from a year ago, when motorists were paying $3.51.

-The price boost ends a five-week stretch where pump prices had fallen in New Jersey.
+The price increase ends an eight-week stretch where gas prices had fallen in New Jersey.

-The national average price was $3.59, up 5 cents from last week.
-But that’s still much lower than the national average from a year ago, when motorists were paying $3.83.
+The national average price on Friday was $3.44, the same price as last week.
+But that’s still lower than the national average from a year ago, when motorists were paying $3.59.

 Analysts say gas prices will likely stay stable or decrease in the coming weeks, now that the summer travel season has come to an end.

 (© Copyright 2014 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)